AkshatAsthana1412/market-index/readme.md

 ## Furthur improvements:
-* Instead of the `main.py` file acting as an entry, and running CLI commands to run the pipeline, the pipeline can be orchestrated using airflow, which can also provide alerting and monitoring mechanisms, making observability easier.
+* Instead of the `main.py` file acting as an entry, and running CLI commands to run the pipeline, the pipeline can be orchestrated via airflow, which can also provide alerting and monitoring mechanisms, making observability easier.
 * With increasing data size/index size, a spark cluster could be used for imporved parallelism, though it will need code refactoring.
 * The sharesOutstanding values can be fetched concurrently to improve ingestion times.
 * Real time rebalancing of the index during market hours could be done, but it would need fast, reliable data sources which have high rate limits or websocket interfaces to fetch price data in real time.